niczos/vpc-network-peering/cloud function/README.md

 ## Requirements:
 Required: Python3
-Required SA roles for the script: At least compute.network.viewer and monitoring.metricWriter.
+Required SA roles for the script: At least `compute.network.viewer` and `monitoring.metricWriter`.

-In the file 'variables.tf' change project_id and region to own variables.
+In the file `variables.tf` change project_id and region to own variables.
-Copy your key-file.json to folder 'metric.zip'.
+Copy your key-file.json to folder `metric.zip`.
-To start using terraform run 'terraform init' in command line.
-After that run 'terraform apply'.
+To start using terraform run `terraform init` in command line.
+After that run `terraform apply`.
 This command will create PubSub topic from which Cloud Function will be triggered, Storage Bucket where function will be storage and Cloud Function that will count VPC peered networks and will create metric to monitoring number of peered networks.

-To get neccesarry libraries to use 'scheduler.py' run this command in command line:
+To get neccesarry libraries to use `scheduler.py` run this command in command line:
 ```python
 pip3 install google-cloud-scheduler
 ```